-Workers now work 20 to 30 hours less every week than in the 19th century.
+Employees now work 20 to 30 hours less every week compared to the 19th century.

 Average work hours in developed countries fell from 3,000 hours per year in 1870 to between 1,500 and 2,000 hours per year by 1990.

-But this long-term decline in average annual work hours has slowed down in almost all OECD countries, and occasionally reversed itself.
-Interestingly, the work time in primitive hunter-gatherer societies is much lower than in modern agrarian societies.
+But this long-term decline in average annual work hours has slowed down in almost all countries around the world and occasionally reversed.

 |13th century (adult male peasant, UK)||1,620 hours/year|

 |1400-1600 (farmer-miner, adult male, UK)||1,980 hours/year|

 |1987 (average worker, US)||1,949 hours/year|

 |1988 (manufacturing workers, UK)||1,856 hours/year|

 |2022 (average worker, US)||1,892 hours/year|